 Free; RSVP requested

-Charlotte Taylor Fryar, author of Potomac Fever, at People’s Book
+Charlotte Taylor Fryar, author of Potomac Fever, at Snug Books (book talk)

 Free; RSVP requested

 Charlotte Taylor Fryar is a writer, historian, educator, and herbalist.
 She holds a PhD in American Studies from the University of North Carolina at Chapel Hill and lives in Glen Echo, Maryland, less than seven hundred feet from the banks of the Potomac River.
-Potomac Fever: Reflections on the Nation’s River (forthcoming from Bellevue Literary Press in March 2025) is her first book.
+Potomac Fever: Reflections on the Nation’s River is her first book.